July 4, 2020 (Updated)

-St. Peter’s and St. John’s Reopening for In-Person Worship Services and Events on March 31
+St. Peter’s and St. John’s Open for In-Person Worship Services and Events

 Dear Members at St. John’s,

 Grace and peace to you from God our Father and our Lord and Savior Jesus Christ, in the love of the Holy Spirit.

 On behalf of the leadership of both congregations, I am pleased to announce to you that we are going to be restarting in-person worship at both congregations.
 However, we will have a different schedule, and worship will look and feel a little bit different.
 Here is what you need to know as we begin worship again.

 - Please do not come if you are sick!

 - Face masks are required.
 If you forget a face mask or don’t have one, please do not let this keep you from worship.
 We will gladly provide you with one.

 - East doors open a half hour before service.
 When you come to an in-person worship service, we will be requiring you to enter through the East (carport) doors.
 The doors will open a half hour before service.